bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 "Did he go over everything again this time?"
 Adrex asked a bit tired, though hoping for a laugh.

 His dad gave a slight chuckle.
-"For the chair, he just looked over the list, back at me, back to the list and nodded while mumbling it."
+"For the chair, he just looked over the list, back at me, back to the list, and nodded while mumbling it."
 His dad loved to tell these kind of stories.

 "For the cane however, he kept saying 'but it must fit *my* hand', and of cause it should.